What Is Eating Disorder Therapy

 Developing Healthy Coping Skills

-Clients learn new strategies to manage stress, trauma, and emotions without harmful eating behaviors.
+Clients learn new strategies to manage stress, trauma, and emotions without turning to harmful eating behaviors.
+These skills build resilience and provide healthier ways to handle life’s challenges.

 Improving Self-Esteem & Body Image